medik8s/docs/remediation/remediation.md

 ## Implementations

 Implementations conforming to the ExternalRemediation API include:
-* [poison-pill](/remediation/poison-pill/poison-pill/) - a mechanism designed for shared-nothing environments without programatic access to BMC-like hardware
+* [poison-pill](/remediation/poison-pill/poison-pill/) - a mechanism designed for shared-nothing environments without programmatic access to BMC-like hardware
 * [(wip) metal3](https://github.com/metal3-io/cluster-api-provider-metal3/pull/157) - a mechanism designed for bare metal clusters with a functioning Metal3 API
 * [machine](https://github.com/medik8s/machine-deletion-remediation) - a mechanism designed for any cluster with a functioning Machine API
-* [(planned) direct]() - a mechanism designed around an existing set of [upstream fencing agents](https://github.com/ClusterLabs/fence-agents) for environments with an traditional API end-point (eg. IPMI) for power cycling cluster nodes
+* [(planned) direct]() - a mechanism designed around an existing set of [upstream fencing agents](https://github.com/ClusterLabs/fence-agents) for environments with a traditional API end-point (eg. IPMI) for power cycling cluster nodes
-* (concept) meatware - a mechanmism that includes explicit approval by a human
+* (concept) meatware - a mechanism that includes explicit approval by a human